white07S/new_logic_auth/README.md

    HttpOnly cookies (`session_id`, `fingerprint`, `csrf_token`).
 4. **Authenticated requests** – `rbac.get_current_user` resolves the session by
    cookie, validates the fingerprint, and injects `TokenData` into dependencies.
+   Each successful call slides the cookie expiration forward to keep the session alive while the user stays active.
 5. **Azure OpenAI** – `/api/azure/chat-test` builds an `AzureOpenAI` client via `AzureCliCredential`, so refresh tokens are handled by the Azure CLI cache.
 6. **Logout** – `POST /api/auth/logout` drops the in-memory session and clears